nf-core/rnadnavar/README.md

-The nf-core/rnadnavar was originally written by Raquel Manzano Garcia at Cancer Research UK Cambridge Institute with the initial and continuous support of Maxime U Garcia.
+The nf-core/rnadnavar was originally written by Raquel Manzano Garcia at Cancer Research UK Cambridge Institute with the continuous support of [Maxime U Garcia](https://github.com/maxulysse).
 The workflow is based on [RNA-MuTect](https://github.com/broadinstitute/RNA_MUTECT_1.0-1) which was originally published by [Yizhak, _et al_ 2019 (Science)](https://www.science.org/doi/10.1126/science.aaw0726)